 Why?

-Because I cannot make a decision on whether or not I want to invest in the stock (and also at what price) after going through the stock analysis on Simply Wall St.
+Because I don’t think I can decide right away whether or not I want to invest in the stock (and also at what price) after going through the stock analysis on Simply Wall St.

 How Much Simply Wall Street Costs